Dan Kelly (musician): 1974–1999: early years

-2000–2003: First solo recordings & Man O Mercy
+2000–2003: first solo recordings & Man O Mercy

 In 2000 he started playing solo shows under the name Dank Alley, not wanting to trade on his famous uncle Paul Kelly's name.

 In 2002 he released his first solo EP, Man O Mercy, which spawned the radio hit "Countermeal Kim".

 2004–2007: Dan Kelly and the Alpha Males

-In 2004 he formed a new band, Dan Kelly and the Alpha Males, comprising Kelly with Gareth Liddiard & Christian Strybosch (The Drones) and Tom Carlyon (The Devastations).
+In 2004 he formed a new band, Dan Kelly and the Alpha Males, with Gareth Liddiard & Christian Strybosch of (The Drones) and Tom Carlyon (The Devastations).
 They were best known for Kelly's Australian slacker-esque guitar sounds, his falsetto vocals and vivid lyrics.
 The Alpha Males appeared at The Falls Festival in Melbourne and Tasmania and selected Big Day Outs.
 In March 2004 they released their debut album, Sing the Tabloid Blues, on In-Fidelity Recordings.